kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

-# GCP Managed DB Comparison
+# Managed DB Comparison

 To find out best storage solution for Compass, we defined following requirements:
-1. Fully managed solution
+1. Fully managed solution - we don't want to spend time on managing DB
-2. Search by JSON Path
+2. Extensible "schema" that allow searching by specifying JSON Path.
+We plan to allow clients storing  metadata for Runtime or Application as a JSON objects in labels or annotations.
 3. Easy local development
-4. Can be installed in k8s cluster
+4. Have an alternative that can be installed in k8s cluster.
 5. Store big documents ~10MB
-6. No vendor lock-in
+6. No vendor lock-in.
+At the moment we focus only on offerings provided by GCP, but need to be able to migrate to other hyperscalers.
 7. Cross-region replication
 8. Cost-effective
 9. Support rich queries

 Below you can find list of the evaluated solutions.
-> **NOTE**: Question mark next to the requirements mean that it given requirement was not evaluated, for example because we find other blockers to use given solution
+> **NOTE**: Question mark next to the requirements mean that it given requirement was not evaluated, because we find other blockers to use given solution.

 ## Cloud Spanner - GCP
 Cloud Spanner has many blockers: no support for local development, vendor lock-in, no possibility to replace it with